peterjburgess/irp-codes/README.md

 # irp-codes

-A Python 3 project to create Broadlink base 64 ir codes when given a lirc.conf file, via Pronto hex.
+A Python 3 project to create Broadlink base 64 ir codes when given a lirc.conf file.

 ## Motivation